 \section{Crossed products}

-The main goal of this section is to show that several classes of simple C*-algebras are closed under taking crossed products and fixed point algebras by actions of finite groups with the (weak) tracial Rokhlin property.
+The main goal of this section is to show that some classes of simple C*-algebras are closed under taking crossed products and fixed point algebras by actions of finite groups with the tracial Rokhlin property.
 In particular, this is true for the class of simple C*-algebras with tracial rank zero.
-This extends a result of Phillips (\cite[Theorem~2.6]{Ph11}) to the nonunital case and is evidence that our definition of (weak) tracial Rokhlin property on simple not necessarily unital C*-algebras is suitable.
+This extends a result of Phillips (\cite[Theorem~2.6]{Ph11}) to the nonunital case and is evidence that our definition of the (weak) tracial Rokhlin property on simple C*-algebras is the right one.

-\autoref{propcross} below is essential for obtaining our main results in this section.
-To prove it, we need the following lemma, which is also of interest in its own right.